pp4rs/DEPRECATED-installation-guide/docs/textEditor.md

 ## Verifying Atom Installation

 We want Atom to be available from the command line.
 For Mac and Linux Users this is the default after you have started the program once.
-So please open the application.
+So please open Atom.
 Then open your terminal and type the following into the command line:

 ```bash
 atom --version